shop-gang/tangerine/docs/NEXT_STEPS.md

 ---

-**Tip:** Tackle setup and scaffolding tasks first, then move to MVP features in small, reviewable PRs.
-Use the MVP_CHECKLIST to track progress and ensure nothing is missed.

----

-Let’s get building! 🚀
+**Tip:** Tackle MVP features one at a time with clear PRs.
+Keep up with documentation as features are added.